pivotal/docs-tap/scst-scan/scan-types.hbs.md

     - name: ootb-supply-chain-testing-scanning-add-source-scanner
     ```

-4. Update Tanzu Application Platform by running:
+4. Update Tanzu Application Platform:

     ```console
     tanzu package installed update tap -p tap.tanzu.vmware.com -v {{ vars.tap_version }}  --values-file tap-values.yaml -n tap-install
     ```

-For a multicluster installation, you must apply this to the build build profile, as that
+For a multicluster installation, you must apply this to the build build profile, because that
 is where the scan components run.
 For information about Tanzu Application Platform profiles, see
 [Installing Tanzu Application Platform package and profiles](../install-online/profile.hbs.md).